great-expectations/great_expectations/docs/guides/validation/checkpoints/how-to-run-a-checkpoint-in-python.md

 sys.exit(0)
 ```

-4. This Python can then be invoked directly using python `python great_expectations/uncommitted/run_my_checkpoint.py`
+4. This Python script can then be invoked directly using Python `python great_expectations/uncommitted/run_my_checkpoint.py`
 or the Python code can be embedded in your pipeline.

   Other arguments to the `DataContext.run_checkpoint()` method may be required, depending on the amount and specifics of the Checkpoint configuration previously saved in the configuration file of the Checkpoint with the corresponding `name`.
 The dynamically specified Checkpoint configuration, provided to the runtime as arguments to `DataContext.run_checkpoint()` must complement the settings in the Checkpoint configuration file so as to comprise a properly and sufficiently configured Checkpoint with the given `name`.